microsoft/Olive/docs/source/tutorials/how_to_add_pass.md

 The final step is to implement the `_run_for_config` method to optimize the input model.
 Olive Engine will invoke the method while auto tuning the model.
-This method will also receive a search point (one set of configuration option from the search space created based on the options defined in `_default_config()`) along with output path.
+This method will also receive a search point (one set of configuration option from the search space created based on the options defined in `_default_config(accelerator_spec: AcceleratorSpec)`) along with output path.
 The method should return a valid OliveModel which can be used as an input for the next Pass.

 ```python
     def _run_for_config(self, model: ONNXModel, config: Dict[str, Any], output_model_path: str) -> ONNXModel: